kentwedeking/woodbadge/Ticket.md

     - Its kinda boring.
 Not a lot of "wow" factor.
 - Debating if instead of a presentation this should just be a single flyer?
     - That might actually make more sense.
+    - Thinking FAQ handout might be more appropriate
+        - Does District or Council already have something like this?

 Ticket Counselor Approval:
 Date: